senovsky/cucumber-boilerplate/README.md

 ## View reports

-- The terminal shows progress in detail.
+- The terminal shows progress in detail
-- HTML report is available after the test run in the `./tmp/report.html` file.
+- JUnit report is available after the test run in the `.tmp` folder
-- Slackbot `e2e-tests` sends a message to workspace.slack.com's channel #deploys, settings [here](https://workspace.slack.com/services/123456789012)
+- slackSend sends a message to Slack based on `tokenCredentialId`

 # Risks and mitigations